Phase Noise in Real-World Twin-Field Quantum Key Distribution

-The present work aims at providing a general formalism to model relevant impairments occurring in real-world \gls{TFQKD} implementations, as well as the impact of practical constraints such as the length imbalance between the arms of the interferometer, the quality of the employed stabilisation laser, the adopted network topology and the characteristics of the channel.
+The present work aims at providing a general formalism to model relevant impairments occurring in real-world point-to-point \gls{TFQKD} implementations, as well as the impact of practical constraints such as the length imbalance between the arms of the interferometer, the quality of the employed stabilization laser, the adopted network topology and the characteristics of the channel.
 The results of this analysis are then used to evaluate the performance of different \gls{TFQKD} protocols in terms of key rate vs channel loss/length.
-Relevant information is condensed in a minimal set of parameters that enables tailoring the analysis to other practical cases and is useful in the design and performance optimisation of \gls{TFQKD} in real-world scenarios, in view of the establishment of long-haul operational connections.
+Relevant information is condensed in a minimal set of parameters that enables tailoring the analysis to other practical cases and is useful in the design and performance optimization of \gls{TFQKD} in real-world scenarios, in view of the establishment of long-haul operational connections.
+While, for the sake of conciseness, we present simulation results varying a few of the relevant parameters, we provide an open source model \cite{bertaina_zenodo_2024} to ease fast comparison among different scenarios.

 This article is organized as follows: In Sec.~\ref{sec:introduction} we introduce the standard scheme of a \gls{TFQKD} setup.
 In Sec.~\ref{sec:protocols} we introduce two prominent \gls{TFQKD} protocols and discuss the role of phase noise.
 In Sec.~\ref{sec:noise} we describe the main sources of phase noise in a \gls{TFQKD} scheme and model their contribution in view of estimating the achievable key-exchange performances.
 In Sec.~\ref{sec:detectors} we discuss the relevant figures of merit in the detection part of the \gls{TFQKD} apparatus and their impact on the key rate.
 Having outlined the complete model, in Sec.~\ref{sec:simulations} we report the results of the simulation of \gls{TFQKD} key rates during standard operation (namely absence of attack) under different scenarios stemming from the choice of phase stabilization, the length imbalance, and the detector parameters.
 Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions and consider future perspectives.
 For completeness, the Appendices contain more details on our model of the phase fluctuations spectrum for different scenarios, and a detailed recap of the simulated protocols and their parameters.